davidrip83/ExData_Plotting1/README.md

 ## Running the R scripts

 There are four different R-scripts that create four different plots.
+Please follow these instructions to recreate the plots:

+1. Download the dataset here: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]
+2. Unzip the dataset to preferably an empty directory
+3. Initiate a pull from this git repository to the same directory
+4. Run the R scripts in the same directory as where you saved the unZIPped dataset
+5. After running a script, a PNG file of the plot will be created in the same directory

 ## Desciption of the four plots